On 2023

 • They Cloned Tyrone (Juel Taylor): a movie juggling a lot, a super fun, thought-provoking comedy.

-• The Three Musketeers: D´Artagnan (Martin Bourboulon): absolutely amazing.
-Can´t wait for part two.
+• The Three Musketeers: D´Artagnan and Milady (Martin Bourboulon): absolutely amazing and instantly my favorite adaptation of the book.

 • The Zone of Interest (Jonathan Glazer): disturbing and uncomfortable yet hypnotizing.